DragonSenses/blog-site/README.md

 # Description

-This is a blog-site using the Tailwind CSS framework.
+This is a simple blog-site landing page using the Tailwind CSS framework.
-This site's purpose is to serve as an avenue for ideas.

 # Technologies:
-- HTML
+- HTML5
 - Tailwind CSS
-- JavaScript

-# Prerequisites
-- [ ]
-- [ ]

 # Instructions to run
-1) Git clone
-2)

-# Testing
+1) Clone the code (or download as ZIP through GitHub)
+2) In the "src" follder, drag "index.html" to your favorite browser.